 Welcome to BioGlass.org : A source of information for the research and development of eco-efficient glass studios world wide.

-The research, development and potential utilization of renewable fuel sources and community resources to create eco-efficient glass-making techniques with a new perspective in the art glass studio, which simultaneously aids to help glass artists make more profit, and to protect the environment.
+The research, development and potential utilization of renewable fuel sources and community resources to create eco-efficient glass-making techniques with a new perspective in the art glass studio.
+Sustainable studio practices help glass artists make more profit, further educational programs, preserve glassmaking techniques, as well as increase the ability to protect the future of glassmaking and simultaneously maintain awareness of our natural environment.

 In developing new habits and glass making techniques, the ancient tradition may continue into the future with opportunities for economic development in arts and eco-tourism industries as well as improving education for both artists and admirers of glass.